Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
+2017 | Introduction to "Digital Approaches to Latin Vocabulary Learning," Classical Association of the Atlantic States, Fall meeting, organized session with Dr. Patrick Burns
-2017 | "Rome Research Project: Students and Digital Faculty Research," OLC Collaborate with Emerging Learning Design, with Dr. Louis Hamilton
+\  | "Rome Research Project: Students and Digital Faculty Research," OLC Collaborate with Emerging Learning Design, with Dr. Louis Hamilton
 \  | "[Developing an On-line Database of Roman Temples](https://doi.org/10.6084/m9.figshare.4765129),"  poster, CAA
 \  | "[A New On-line Database of Roman Temples](https://dx.doi.org/10.6084/m9.figshare.4536260),"  poster, AIA 2016 | "A Database of Roman Temples," at the NYU Institute for the Study of the Ancient World's LAWDNY 2016 Digital Antiquity Research Workshop